The 2013–2014 PCA Team

 Richard earned two undergraduate degrees and one advanced degree.
 He has consulted on career development with colleges and national professional associations, and he has led sessions during meetings and conferences of the Association of American Colleges and Universities, the Association of Cooperative Educators, and the National Society for Experiential Education.

-Nick joined the Office of Career Services in July 2011.
+Nick joined the Career Center in July 2011.
 He is responsible for coordinating advising for nationally competitive scholarships and fellowships for Oberlin College.
 Prior to joining the office, Nick taught English and Rhetoric Composition for 14 years.
 He holds a B.A. in English from Willamette University, an M.A. in English from Arizona State University, and has completed course work for a Phd in English from Case Western Reserve University.
 Nick loves his job, but some days he would rather be fishing.

 Lynne Bianchi is the Chair of the Neuroscience Department and the Coordinator for Health Career Programs.
 She advises students of all majors interested in any of the health-related careers.
 Joining the Neuroscience Department at Oberlin College in 1998, Lynne's teaching areas include developmental neurobiology and introductory neuroscience, and her research focuses on the mechanisms that govern development of auditory neurons.
 Her training is in biomedical sciences and prior to coming to Oberlin she was a research scientist at a biotech company and a research professor at the Medical University of South Carolina.
 She originally came to Oberlin because she didn't want to teach gross anatomy to first year medical students.
 She is now happy to prepare Oberlin students to be taught such courses by others.